 January 15: I’m very fond of my neighbor.
 We do little favors for each other, and we chat when we meet on our walks.
 Even so, we see each other only rarely, and I’ve taken to bringing her daily paper to her doorstep.
 “You don’t need to do that,” she’s reminded me.
 I know, I replied.
 It’s just my way to say I’m thinking about you.
 And so, this morning, I am.

 January 16: Early morning, in the golden field outside my house, I glimpsed a baby gorilla wander into view holding a basketball.
 It sat down and shot toward a basket outside the window frame.
 The ball bounced back a bit closer and the gorilla stood, grabbed the ball, seated itself and shot again.
 Another miss, another attempt.
 This time the ball didn’t come back.
 Another gorilla came into view and, embracing the baby, led it away.
 I was charmed: I’d found my Delight.
-Waking moments later, I thought, Why not?
+I awakened moments later.
+And I thought, Why not?

 January 17: Jeremiah was laughing and incredulous: “Are you kidding?
 They taught you that song in grammar school?!
 I can just see you in a school assembly, Mom, warbling in your cute little voices, What Do You Do With a Drunken Sailor, Early in the Morning?”